deokwons9004dev/IS2710-DB-Project/WORKPAD.md

 * ___Note: Since we are working with a free-tier version of Coud9, our actaul public URL will be something ugly like so:___
 ___https://d373lap04ubgnu.cloudfront.net/c9-5c89b22bf5a1-ide/@c9/ide/plugins/c9.ide.preview.markdown/client/markdown.html?host=https://us-east-2.console.aws.amazon.com&id=markdown1___
 * For the sake of simplicity, we will assume that our public URL will just be http://project.com for now.
+* If user only enters http://project.com, then user will be directed to http://project.com/customer.

 ### Functionalities for the Customer (GET Requests)

-- **(CUS) In the customer's main website (ex.
-GET http://project.com/customer):**
+- **GET http://project.com/customer - Main website for customers.**
-    - A top navbar that has a "Products I bought", which leads to another page that shows all the products that the customer boutht.
+    - A top navbar that has a __"Products I bought"__ button, which leads to another page that shows all the products that the customer boutht.
     - Some form of list of items that the customer can by (like amamzon),
+      - This can be pre-filled by hand, or have a admin feature that adds products.
     - (Optional) A search bar to find products with auto-complete.
         - Can be achieved easily via "SELECT * FROM Products WHERE input LIKE '%input%'".

-- **(CUS) Each product details page (ex.
-GET http://project.com/product/):**
+- **GET http://project.com/product/%PD_ID% - Selected product page.**
     - Shows basic info about the product
         - Product Name
         - Product Description